PresentationPatterns/presentationpatterns.github.com/_posts/2010-01-15-neal-fords-speakerconf-presentation.md

 ---
-layout: fullNav
+layout: blogpost
-title: Neal Ford's SpeakerConf Presentation category : tags : [conference, speaking, nealford]
+title    : Neal Ford's SpeakerConf Presentation tagline  : Neal plans to deliver Presenation Patterns talk at SpeakerConf 2010 category : presentation tags     : [conference, speaking, nealford]
 ---
 Neal was invited yet again to [SpeakerConf 2010](http://speakerconf.com/) at which he had the opportunity to give a talk on presentation techniques, directly in line with the book's roadmap.
 Feedback was very positive.